johnnolan/wild-magic-surge-5e/README.md

 ### The target result of the dice roll

 What is the dice roll result you want to check against.
 The default is `1`.

+Can also set multiple target results using a comma seperated value list like `1, 3, 5, 10, 19`

 [![The target result of the dice roll](https://raw.githubusercontent.com/johnnolan/wild-magic-surge-5e/main/images/target-result-dice-roll.jpg)](https://raw.githubusercontent.com/johnnolan/wild-magic-surge-5e/main/images/target-result-dice-roll.jpg)